tm-senda/WinLess.lessc/README.md

 	CALL lessc "$(ProjectDir)Styles\Less\main.less" "$(ProjectDir)Styles\Css\main.css" --yui-compress

 ## Updating less.js
+If you want you can update the included LESS package yourself, by using the Node Package Manager.
+To do this follow the following steps:

 1. Install Node with Node Package Manager: http://nodejs.org/download/
 2. Open Command Prompt and cd to the 'packages\WinLess.lessc' folder
 3. Execute the following command: